 Automatizer is our new, groundbreaking feature within Pipeliner CRM.
 It has a broad positive impact on business, today and into the future.

 Traditionally, company growth has followed a regular trend.
-For example, as the staff becomes more numerous within an organization, you need someone responsible for the upkeep of all the laptops and devices.
+For example, as the staff becomes more numerous within an organizationOrganizationOrganization is a cohesive group of people working together and formally bound by a shared identity (e.g., one team, company, club, etc.) and a common purpose (e.g., business growth, athletic victory, etc.)., you need someone responsible for the upkeep of all the laptops and devices.
 That would be IT.
-IT is also responsible for your data center, whether on-premises, in the cloud or a hybrid.

 If your company isn’t automated, rapid growth can only mean adding more and more people.
 For that, you need office space furnished with desks and chairs.
 Staff need some infrastructure, too, such as break rooms with kitchen facilities, and free coffee and water.
 Some startups have gone totally overboard with wildly designed environments, color-coded t-shirts, game rooms and other elements designed to make the staff feel entitled.

 We can clearly see, though, that this trend has completely disappeared.
 Not only because of covid-19 (although that certainly was a contributing factor) but, because of automation, we no longer need most of these extravagances.
 A fantastic example, one I give often, is Amazon.
 This is a company largely operating on automated processes, and they’re now the most successful company on the planet, with their CEO being the richest man in the world.

 Today, there are many factors of company structure that can be automated, which provides enormous cost savings.
 Many departments become less important when you have a real digital automation structure.

 All of this breaks down into unbelievable changes in 4 major areas: